paa-li/conv/README.md

 Conversion starts from the top row to the bottom row.
 Once every values of the first row is replaced, the script moves onto work on the next row.

-A question mark (?) is a wildcard symbol can be any single digit character except space.
+A question mark (?) is a wildcard symbol which can be any single digit character except space.
 Each side of the values in a single row must have an equal number of question marks.

 ## List of files